kukushechkin/OpenInTerminalButton/README.md

 # OpenInTerminalButton

-A tiny SwiftPM package that provides a button for opening the current Finder window in macOS Terminal.app or iTerm2.app.
+A tiny SwiftPM package that provides a library and a SwiftUI button for opening a folder in macOS Terminal.app or iTerm2.app.

 ## Comptbitility